Payday Filing.We're ready. Are you?Attaché is directly integrated with Inland Revenue gateway services allowing for easy payday filing.

 |Current process||New process|

 |Manual send or upload of data to IR||Payroll information filed directly from payroll system|

 |Various ways to comply, for example, paper forms or online via myIR||Utilises normal pay run processing|

 |$100,000 threshold for online filing of PAYE||$50,000 threshold for online filing of PAYE|

 |Monthly||Every payday (within two working days of paying staff)|

 |Manual collection and entry of new employment forms (Tax code declaration (IR 330) and KiwiSaver deduction (KS2))||Online, pre-filled form for new employees which combines the requirements of IR 330 and KS2 forms|

 |Payroll subsidy for employers who outsource their PAYE obligations to listed payroll intermediaries||Payroll subsidy ceases from 1 April 2020|

 How payday filing will impact you

-All New Zealand employers must commence payday filing by April 2019.
+All New Zealand employers must commence payday filing by their first pay in April 2019.